Via: Northern Care Alliance, NHS press release

 “Diagnosed at 20, my life was altered in significant ways.

-“If this study had been available before I was diagnosed, it would have equipped me to navigate crucial lifestyle adjustments such as mastering technology, carbohydrate counting, and understanding insulin ratios – amongst the many other adjustments that come with a T1D diagnosis.”
+“If this study had been available before I was diagnosed, it would have equipped me to navigate crucial lifestyle adjustments such as mastering technology, carbohydrate counting, and understanding insulin ratios – among the many other adjustments that come with a T1D diagnosis.”

 She continued: “While this condition is lifelong, it can be managed effectively with the right care, support, and knowledge.